 - There is no limit on personal liability for the debts of the business.

-- Profit is taxed at individual rates, instead of corporation tax rate.
+- Your profits are taxed at individual rates, instead of the corporation tax rate.

 - Limited scope to avail of pension tax breaks.

-- Individual contractors may not be able to work with sole trader/partnership, as they are restricted to working with limited companies.
+- Individual contractors may not be able to work with sole traders, as they are restricted to working with limited companies.